jomadu/ai-rules-manager/docs/technical/core/registry-capabilities.md

 - You need global distribution and reliability
 - You're already using AWS infrastructure
 - You want to organize packages with prefixes
-- You don't need version discovery
+- You need version discovery with S3's hierarchical structure

 ### Choose Filesystem When:
 - You're developing or testing locally